ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 MANIFEST.in is still used to select files.

-By contrast, packaging systems like RPM use a single specification file is used for metadata throughout the entire packaging chain.
+By contrast, packaging systems like RPM use a single specification file for metadata throughout the entire packaging chain.
 None of the packaging steps alter this file - they just pass it along faithfully.

 .. note::